saratpiridi/AI-DataSets/README.md

 All datasets in this repository follow these principles:

 ### 1. Synthetic by Design
 No real user, enterprise, or confidential data is included.

 ### 2. Research-Oriented
 Datasets are structured for:

-* experimentation
-* benchmarking
+- Experimentation
+- Benchmarking
-* model evaluation
+- Model evaluation

 ### 3. Explainability-Aware
 Where applicable, datasets include:

-* decision context
+- Decision context
+- Reasoning traces
-* interpretability signals
+- Interpretability signals

 ### 4. Responsible AI Focus
 Datasets incorporate:

-* fairness considerations
+- Fairness considerations
-* compliance signals
+- Compliance signals
-* human oversight
+- Human oversight

+### 5. Standards Alignment
+Datasets are aligned with global AI governance frameworks such as:
+- NIST AI Risk Management Framework (2023)
+- EU AI Act (2024)
+- ISO/IEC 42001 (2023)

 ---